Blog Post

 Manual reports take 10-15 minutes per issue and vary in quality.
 Integrated exports take about 30 seconds and are structurally identical every time.
 At 20 issues per sprint, the difference is 3-5 hours of manual work versus about 10 minutes with an integration.

-Setting Up Your Team for Jira Design QA
+How Do You Set Up a Team for Jira Design QA?

 Create saved JQL filters to surface design QA tickets.
 Run design comparisons before sprint review so developers can fix critical drift before stakeholders see it.
 Track design debt as a metric using the overlayqa label to measure open issues, resolution time, and creation vs resolution rates.